otatebe/chfs/README.md

    If --with-pmemkv is not specified, CHFS uses a POSIX backend.
 To use chfs, `spack load mochi-margo` is required.

-## Quick installation steps by Spack
+## Quick installation steps by custom  repo

 1. Install required packages